laravel/docs/upgrade.md

 #### `withCount` Column Formatting

 When using an alias, the `withCount` method will no longer automatically append `_count` onto the resulting column name.
-For example, in Laravel 5.4, the following query woudl result in a `bar_count` column being added to the query:
+For example, in Laravel 5.4, the following query would result in a `bar_count` column being added to the query:

     $users = User::withCount('foo as bar')->get();